-The KVVP Bylaws were originally adopted 20 October 2013, with cleanup changes made by the Board (and published as v1).
+The KVVP Bylaws were originally adopted 20 October 2013, with cleanup changes made by the Board of Directors (BOD) (and published as v1).

 Note: the Bylaws provide for the membership to amend the Bylaws and approve them, as amended, at a general meeting of KVVP members.